labex-labs/python-cheatsheet/src/pages/contributing.md

 #### Adding a New Cheatsheet Page

-1. Create a new Markdown file in `docs/cheatsheet/`.
+1. Create a new Markdown file in `docs/cheatsheet/en/` directory.
+2.  **Important:** English documentation must be placed in the `en/` subdirectory.
+Do not create translations for other languages - i18n translations will be handled automatically by scripts during deployment.
-2. Add the following frontmatter and structure:
+3. Add the following frontmatter and structure:

     ```markdown
     ---